Holoskevych/SimpleUCCXDashboardExample/README.md

 <!--
-  Title: Simple-UCCX-Dashboard-Example
+  Title: Simple UCCX Dashboard Example
-  Description: Simple UCCX Live Dashboard using Node.js and Socket.IO for Cisco UCCX
+  Description: Simple UCCX Live Dashboard using Node.js and Socket.IO for Cisco UCCX Contact Center
   Author: Holoskevych
 -->
 # Simple-UCCX-Dashboard-Example

-This is an example of simple UCCX Live Dashboard using Node.js and Socket.IO.
+This is an example of simple **UCCX Live Dashboard** using **Node.js** and **Socket.IO**.
 It was tested with 10.x and 11.x versions.

 ## Installation: